Socialize with us

 Although there are ways to speed up the process none of them are very fast, all of them are worth it if you take the time and do it correctly.

-So you can see freshly cut and split wood is very difficult to achieve combustion, so you definitely don’t want to ever burn fresh cut wet wood, and you will probably have a hard time doing it anyways, even in an open fire pit outside you’ll have a fire that smokes and you definitely won’t enjoy it.
+So you can see freshly cut and split wood is very difficult to achieve combustion, so you definitely don’t want ever to burn fresh cut wet wood, and you will probably have a hard time doing it anyways, even in an open fire pit outside you’ll have a fire that smokes and you definitely won’t enjoy it.

 To season firewood quickly you need to cut it and split it